votingworks/arlo/README.md

 ### Docker

 If you prefer, you can run a dev instance in docker by cloning this repo and running `docker compose --profile dev up -d --build`.
 This will handle all of the database config for you automatically, and once it's up you should just be able to navigate to `localhost:3000` in your browser and see Arlo.
+Please note you will still have to follow the steps in the following section to get an organization and audit admin account setup before you can run an audit.

 ### Creating organizations and audit administrators